mre-code/groovysql/README.md

     -v,--verbose <arg>          specify verbose level
     -w,--width <arg>            limit text column width

+Either the short or long option can be used, with the <arg> supplied as needed.

 ## Usage

-GroovySQL reads SQL, submits it to a connected database, and formats the results in one of the output formats selected.
+GroovySQL reads SQL input, submits SQL statements to a connected database, and formats the results in one of the output formats selected.

 The SQL input can come from a disk file, the command line through the `--sql` option, or from standard input (keyboard or pipe).

-In addition to standard input, GroovySQL also supports an interactive line editing mode with retained history.
+In addition to standard input, GroovySQL also supports an interactive line editing mode with retained history using the [jline3 library](https://jline.github.io/).
 History is kept in `$HOME/.groovysql_history`.

 GroovySQL also supports a control record capability.
 Control records allow directives to be processed during the SQL processing.

 Directives supported are: